celo-org/make-crypto-mobile-hackathon/optics_dashboard/Readme.md

 <br>

 #### Check smart contract activity
+Bridges can enter failure cases due to unexpected circumstances or errors.
+One indicator of an error and a disruption in bridge usage would be that bridge smart contracts stop sending regular updates.

-Monitor the key contracts that power Optics using the Health tab.
+The health tab allows operators to monitor the key contracts that power Optics.
 See smart contract activity over the past 24 hours in one place.
+N.B. the blockchain data source has a lag period of a few hours currently, but should see better future performance.

 https://user-images.githubusercontent.com/30199031/143971971-39288007-be1f-43c5-8ad4-532224c992b0.mp4